knaih/INST326-Team-Project/README.txt

 ## Team Roles and Contributions
-Mariam Diaby:
+Mariam Diaby: Developer
-Kaelyn Naih:
+Kaelyn Naih: Team Lead
-Vainqueur Mukenyi:
+Vainqueur Mukenyi: Developer
-Anyi Tasong:
+Anyi Tasong: Developer , Member management function / Repo setup and documentaton.

+##Code Review Process
+- All Functions have been reviewed by one team member.

+## AI Collaboration
+- Used AI to properly understand what the assignment was asking for.
+- Constructed Function_Reference.
+- Generated examples for us to go off of as a team.

 ## Repository Structure
 library-management-library/